pkutaj/pkutaj.github.io/_posts/2020-01-13-PS-resource-eaters.md

 ---
 layout: post
-title: PS > CPU and RAM resource eaters
+title: PowerShell > CPU and RAM resource eaters
 last_modified_at:
 ---
 ## the case